Richard Mervyn Hare

 So, work in a bar.

-This then invites rewriting, by a licit logical maneuvre, as follows:
+This then invites rewriting, by what Hare takes to be an analogue of a licit logical manoeuvre, as follows:

 To get drunk every evening, you must work in a bar.